 It has been a good bit of time since I posted the prelude article to this, so it's about time I write this!
 Welcome back!!

 In this blog, I will be deriving Maxwell's relations of thermodynamic potentials.
-These are a set of relations which are useful because they allow us to...
+These are a set of relations which are useful because they allow us to change certain quantities, which are often hard to...
 Read more